Asura: Brahmanda Purana

 In the Brahmanda Purana, it is stated the term 'Asura' was used for the Daityas due to their rejection of Varuni (Goddess of Wine) after she emerged from the Ocean of Milk (i.e. 'a-sura', meaning 'those who do not have Sura, that is, 'wine' or more generally 'liquor').
-However, in other legends, the Asuras accept Varuni (see Kurma).
+However, in other legends, the Asura accept Varuni (see Kurma).

 Vishnu Purana

-According to the Vishnu Purana, during the Samudra Manthana or the "churning of the ocean", the daityas came to be known as asuras because they rejected Varuni, the goddess of sura "wine", while the devas accepted her and came to be known as suras.
+According to the Vishnu Purana, during the Samudra Manthana or the "churning of the ocean", the daityas came to be known as Asura because they rejected Varuni, the goddess of sura "wine", while the deva accepted her and came to be known as Sura.

+The deva (god) and Asura (anti-god) churning the ocean of milk, Samudra Manthan sculpture at the Suvarnabhumi Airport in Bangkok, Thailand.

 Shiva Purana

-Alain Daniélou states that Asuras were initially good, virtuous and powerful in Indian mythology.
+Alain Daniélou states that Asura were initially good, virtuous and powerful in Indian legends.
 However, their nature gradually changed and they came to represent evil, vice and abuse of power.
 In Shiva Purana, they evolved into anti-gods and had to be destroyed because they threatened the gods.

-The asuras (anti-gods) were depicted to have become proud, vain, to have stopped performing sacrifices, to violate sacred laws, not visit holy places, not cleanse themselves from sin, to be envious of devas, torturous of living beings, creating confusion in everything and challenging the devas.
+The Asura (anti-gods) were depicted to have become proud, vain, to have stopped performing sacrifices, to violate sacred laws, not visit holy places, not cleanse themselves from sin, to be envious of deva, torturous of living beings, creating confusion in everything and challenging the deva.

-Alain Daniélou states that the concept of asuras evolved with changing socio-political dynamics in ancient India.
-Asuras gradually assimilated the demons, spirits, and ghosts worshipped by the enemies of Vedic people, and this created the myths of the malevolent asuras and the rakshasa.
-The allusions to the disastrous wars between the asuras and the suras, found in the Puranas and the epics, may be the conflict faced by people and migrants into ancient India.
+Alain Daniélou states that the concept of Asura evolved with changing socio-political dynamics in ancient India.
+Asura gradually assimilated the demons, spirits, and ghosts worshipped by the enemies of Vedic people, and this created the myths of the malevolent Asura and the rakshasa.
+The allusions to the disastrous wars between the Asura and the Sura, found in the Puranas and the epics, may be the conflict faced by people and migrants into ancient India.